 The Caddy (1953) starring Dean Martin, Jerry Lewis, Barbara Bates, Donna Reed

-The Caddy is an above-average Lewis and Martin comedy, with singing by Dean Martin (including the Academy Award-nominated “That’s Amore” ) and slapstick antics, and pathos, from Jerry Lewis.
+The Caddy is an above-average Lewis and Martin comedy.
+It features singing by Dean Martin (including the Academy Award-nominated “That’s Amore” ).
+Also slapstick antics, and pathos, from Jerry Lewis.

 The movie begins with a bang, showing Joe Anthony (Dean Martin) and Harvey Miller, Jr. (Jerry Lewis) doing their zany, manic stage show—one of the highlights of the movie.
 Backstage, a reporter tries to get the story of how the team came together, and Joe’s father tells the story.
 The bulk of The Caddy is then told in flashback, telling that story.

-Joe Anthony’s family runs a restaurant and fishing business, and seasick Joe travels the country trying to find his own niche, against his father’s wishes.
+Joe Anthony’s family runs a restaurant and fishing business.
+Seasick Joe travels the country trying to find his own niche, against his father’s wishes.
 Likewise, Harvey Miller Jr. was raised to be a golf professional like his father and is indeed an excellent golfer.
 However, he is petrified in front of crowds, and so is unable to play in tournaments.
 He is fired from a series of jobs, the most recent being a department store.

-Despite Harvey’s warnings, Joe goes to a dance party with Kathy, and when Joe is late, Harvey goes to retrieve him.
+Despite Harvey’s warnings, Joe goes to a dance party with Kathy.
+When Joe is late, Harvey goes to retrieve him.
 Hilarity ensues when Harvey interrupts Joe’s singing, cracking up one of the other party goers (later revealed to be a talent agent).
 Joe won the tournament but is forced to donate the $500 winnings to charity.

-The big tournament is about to begin, and thanks to intervention from Harvey and the police, Joe shows up in the nick of time.
-However, Joe’s family shows up as well, with one thing leading to another and ending with a near-riot at the golf course.
-The agent is there again (as well as at the party that the boys broke up) and tells them that they are wasting their talents, and should be on the stage.
+The big tournament is about to begin.
+Thanks to intervention from Harvey and the police, Joe shows up in the nick of time.
+However, Joe’s family shows up as well.
+One thing leading to another and ending with a near-riot at the golf course.
+The agent is there again (as well as at the party that the boys broke up).
+He tells them that they are wasting their talents, and should be on the stage.

 In the end, everything works out, since we know from the start of the movie that they did get on the stage, and all is well.
 The movie ends with a very cute “cameo appearance” by Dean Martin and Jerry Lewis in their own movie.